kichappa/AutoRclone/Readme.md

-# AutoRclone: rclone with service accounts (beta stage)
+# AutoRclone: Rclone with service accounts (beta stage)
-Many thanks to [rclone](https://rclone.org/) and [folderclone](https://github.com/Spazzlo/folderclone) for making this possible.
+Many thanks to [Rclone](https://rclone.org/) and [folderclone](https://github.com/Spazzlo/folderclone) for making this possible.

 - [x] Create service accounts using script.
-- [x] Add massive service accounts into rclone config file.
+- [x] Add massive service accounts into Rclone config file.
 - [x] Add massive service accounts into groups for your organization.
-- [x] Automatically switch accounts when rclone copy/move/sync.
+- [x] Automatically switch accounts when Rclone copy/move/sync.
 - [x] Windows system is supported.

 Step 1.
 Copy code to your VPS or local machine